IlarionHalushka/ilarionhalushka.github.io/_posts/2021-08-12-Do-Not-Waste-Your-Time-On-Test-Tasks.markdown

 ## What Kind Of Test Task I Would Do?
 * paid.
-* interesting (maybe new technologies).
+* interesting for me (maybe new technologies).
 * real life (fixing or refactoring some production code).

 ## Alternative Ways Of Validating Skills?
 * live coding during interview.
-* reviewing github projects/open source contributions.
+* reviewing github/pet projects/open source contributions.
 * checking stackoverflow answers.

 **Time is money.
 Money is time.**